 If you have a complaint about Title IX, contact the Title IX Coordinator listed above.
 You have 180 days of the date of the alleged discrimination, unless the time for filing is extended for good cause by the Title IX Coordinator.
 Although you are not required to utilize the School's internal grievance procedure, you may do so prior to filing a complaint with the Office of Civil Rights (OCR).
 If you use the School's internal grievance process, your Title IX complaint must be filed with the Office of Civil Rights within 60 days after the last act of the School's grievance process.
-If using the School's grievance process, the School will investigate student Title IX claims of discrimination using the processes adopted through the Uniform Complaint Procedure.
-A copy of the School's Uniform Complaint Procedures is available on the School's website.
+If using the School's grievance process, the School will investigate student Title IX claims of discrimination using the processes adopted through the Uniform Complaint Procedures is available on the School's website.